InteresTHINGS-ygt/simulaformer/README.md

 # simulaformer
-Alpha version of game Simulaformer
+Alpha version of game Simulaformer.
+This may or may not be the final name.